coinbase/mesh-sdk-go/templates/signing_payload.txt

 }

 // MarshalJSON overrides the default JSON marshaler
-// and encodes bytes as hex instead of base64. func (s *SigningPayload) MarshalJSON() ([]byte, error) {
+// and encodes bytes as hex instead of base64.
+It also
+// writes the deprecated "address" field to the response. func (s *SigningPayload) MarshalJSON() ([]byte, error) {
 	type Alias SigningPayload
 	addressString := ""